learningwala/w/m/content/blog/What motivates engineers?.md

 +++
 author = "Mihir Pathak"
-title = "How intrinsic motivation comes for work ?" date = "2024-08-03"
+title = "What motivates engineers?" date = "2024-08-03"
-description = "How intrinsic motivation comes for work ?" tags = ["learning-resources"]
+description = "What motivates engineers?" tags = ["Public"]
 +++
 I was listening to a podcast from Scaler called ScalerPod.
 Where they interview CTOs from different startups.
 They ask about their journey, challenges and how their typical day looks like.